-You can also apply for an emergency waiver for special kinds of flying otherwise prohibited by the Part 107 rules, like flying at night or beyond visual line of sight, if you have a pilot on staff who has his or her Remote Pilot Certificate.
+You can also apply for an emergency waiver for special kinds of flying otherwise prohibited by the Part 107 rules, like flying above 400 ft or beyond visual line of sight, if you have a pilot on staff who has his or her Remote Pilot Certificate.
 If you take this route, your emergency waiver will be submitted through the FAA’s Special Governmental Interest, or SGI, process.

 Learn more about the SGI process in this guide we created, and here on the FAA’s website.